LoganLilypad/InfoTech/README.md

 # InfoTech

-KCTC's Discord bot \*woo\*
+KCTC's IT Discord bot \*woo\*

-Feel free to make any changes to the bot and its files.
-The bot files get updated every minute to the server.
+Mainly designed for studying for the class, also comes with a few fun commands